 (Just FYI, it’s wise to insure your pet when they’re still young — that way, serious health conditions like cancer won’t pre-exist your pet’s policy, and you won’t have to worry about exclusions from reimbursement.)

 Look, no one wants to think about their four-legged friend getting the Big C. But cancer is all too common in our pets: About 1 in 4 dogs and about 1 in 5 cats will be diagnosed at some point in their lives.Not surprisingly, cancer is one of the leading causes of death for both dogs and cats.

-Unfortunately, the average treatment process can cost pet parents more than $10,000, and in some cases as much as $30,000.
+Unfortunately, in some cases the treatment process can cost pet parents as much as $15,000.
 If you know anything about how cancer is treated in humans, this price tag shouldn’t surprise you: Modern veterinary cancer regimens now involve treatments that are very similar to the ones used on humans, including chemotherapy, radiation therapy and surgery.

 And those are just the treatments.
 Remember everything we said about diagnostics?
 Well testing has gotten particularly sophisticated — not to mention expensive — when it comes to canine and feline cancer.
 Both before and after diagnosis, your veterinarian may order blood tests, urinalysis, X-rays, ultrasound, tissue aspiration, or biopsy — or even all of the above.
 On top of that, tests done by your local veterinarian might need to be repeated at a cancer specialty center.

 Tragically, many pet parents are forced to choose euthanasia over treatment; not everyone has $30,000 lying around.
 As common as cancer is in our pets, it undoubtedly would be less deadly if pet parents always had the financial resources to treat it.